Abner Cotto

-Abner Cotto Román (born August 10, 1987) is a Puerto Rican professional boxer who currently competes in the lightweight division.
+Abner Joel Cotto Román (born August 10, 1987) is a Puerto Rican professional boxer who currently competes in the lightweight division.
 He is a member of the Cotto family, which has produced a professional world champion and multiple amateur medalists.
 As an amateur, Cotto has represented Puerto Rico in international competitions.
 The pugilist compiled several national championships and recognitions, including his division's silver medal at the 2007 Pan American Games.

 Amateur career

 Early life

 Cotto was the third of four brothers born to Simón Cotto and María Román.
 He is part of a family that has several members involved in the sport of boxing.
 Among his relatives there are pugilists, including his second cousin, multiple-division world champion Miguel Cotto and Pan American medalist José Miguel Cotto.
 Two of his uncles, Miguel Cotto Sr. and Evangelista Cotto were former boxers and worked in other aspects of the sport.
 Other members of the family practice other sports, such as professional wrestler Carlos Cotto.
 Following this tradition, he became involved in the discipline at the age of ten, receiving training from Efraín Román in Aguas Buenas' municipal gymnasium.
 He won championships in numerous minor categories, eventually conquering Puerto Rico's South Central Regional title.
 In 2004, while still incapable of competing in the adult division due to his age, Cotto was selected by the Puerto Rican Boxing Federation to form part of the national team's back up group.
 After receiving this position, he participated in the Torneo Internacional José "Cheo" Aponte, advancing to the finals, where he lost to Olympian Carlos Velázquez but injured his arm.